linked-db/linked-ql/site/flashql/sync-api.md

 - `materialized`
 - `realtime`

-Basic views aren't captured here as they participate in the wider federated graph and not sync-based.
+Regular views aren't part of this loop as they participate in the wider federated graph and not sync-based.

 The Sync engine has two complementary responsibilities: